A hierarchical Bayesian model for predicting ecological interactions using scaled evolutionary relationships: Results

 Since the single-host parasites are not part of the hold-out set, we infer that the improved AUC is due to the increased proportion of zeros in the larger database, as the held-out portion is kept constant.
 For the GMPD including single-host parasites, the single-sided paired Wilcoxon signed rank test results in a \(p\)-value less than 0.035 when comparing the full model to all other models.
 This indicates a stronger performance in comparison to the results of the GMPD excluding single-host parasites in terms of all measures -- the proper scoring rules, ROC curves, and percent of 1's recovered interactions.

 Computationally, we found that our ICM method, implemented in {\sf R}, runs at least as fast with the {\sf latentnet} {\sf R}-package, and most of the time twice as fast.
-For more details refer to Appendix Table \ref{tb:sim-times}.
+For more details refer to Online Supplement Table \ref{tb:sim-times}.